3 Steps to Help You Get Into Your Dream University

 Write great supplemental essays

 An important aspect that students often forget about demonstrated interest is supplemental essays.
 Prompts like “Why This College?” are a great opportunity to demonstrate your interest and persuade the school why they should accept you among all the other applicants.
 One of my friends in my counseling group, Nanyee Lin, believes the reason she was accepted to the University of Virginia but deferred by the University of Michigan is because of her essays.
 “I spent a lot of my time crafting my supplemental essays to link my interest to UVA’s qualities,” she said.
 “On the other hand, I think I [was] deferred by UMich because I didn’t really talk a lot about the specific reasons why I wanted to attend UMich in my essay.”
-Similarly, after re-reading my “Why Northwestern?” essay, I believe my strong passion for the University’s specific programs that I portrayed in my essay was ultimately one of the biggest factors as to why I was the only student admitted out of many other strong applicants in my class during this selective year.
+Similarly, after re-reading my own “Why Northwestern?” essay, I believe my strong passion for the University’s specific programs that I portrayed was ultimately one of the biggest factors as to why I was the only student admitted out of many other strong applicants in my class during this selective year.

 3. Carefully answer all parts of the application—and double-check everything!